emilyhammes/emilyhammes.github.io/8x7charlieplexed/index.md

   5. Once aligned, solder the other side of the LEDs.
   6. Solder the female pin header.

-    Note: Some people like to leave the leads long and bend them to hold them inplace before soldering.
+    Note: Some people like to leave the leads long and bend them to hold them in place before soldering.
 Then they trim them after soldering.
-This is not reccomended for this project because it makes alignment and replacement of LEDs difficult or impossible.
+This is not recommended for this project because it makes alignment and replacement of LEDs difficult or impossible.

 ## The Laser Cut Case
 ### Soldering the Arduino Nano
-1. Solder the pin headers onto the arduino nano so that the pins point up on the same side as the USB.
+1. Solder the pin headers onto the Arduino Nano so that the pins point up on the same side as the USB.

 Note: this is the opposite side to what is normally shown on the internet.

 ### Building the Case
-1. Glue the front and sides together leaving the back pannel unglued.
-It is sometimes useful to place a rubber band around the edges to put pressure on the case while the glue drys.
+1. Glue the front and sides together leaving the back panel unglued.
+It is often useful to use the back to make sure all parts are aligned, but be very careful not to get glue on the back panel!
-2. Glue the offsets into the front inside of the case.
-These are the 7 sticks in the kit.
-They are used to make the leds flush with the case.
-The edge where the pinheaders of the shiled go will only have one stick while the other edges each have 2.
+2. Wait for glue to dry.
-3. Wait for glue to dry.
-It is sometimes useful to place the back of the case on while the glue drys for stability, but be careful not to glue it in place!
+3. Once glue is dry, place the offset angles into the case.
 4. Plug pins 2-9 of the Arduino into the shield.
-5. Place the shield and arduino into the case.
+5. Place the shield and Arduino into the case.
-6. Assembel the T-shaped offset, and place it into the case.
+6. Assemble the T-shaped offset, and place it into the case.
 7. Close the case.
 Friction should hold the back in place.

 ### Uploading Code for Snakes
 <iframe id="ytplayer" type="text/html" width="640" height="360"